araucaria-project/oca_nats_config/README.md

 ## Description

-The main task of the project is to maintain information about existing streams in the nats network, and to update them.
+The main task of the project is to maintain information about existing streams in the OCA observatory NATS network, and to update them on either OCA server `nats.oca.lan` or developer machine.

+The stream configuration for developers is stored in the `oca_nats_config/configuration`

 ## Usage